ad71/Genetic-Algorithms/Smart Rockets 2/README.md

 # Smart Rockets
 ---
 This program demonstrates how a population of `rockets` can be taught to meander around an obstacle using genetic algorithms.
+Is it deployed [here](https://smart-rockets.firebaseapp.com/)

 ### How rockets are built
 Each rocket consists of an origin vertex, where all the forces are applied.
 An arrow-like shape is drawn around this origin, to resemble a rocket.